 Hiring a plumber can feel like an intimidating task.
-After all, it can be hard to ascertain whether a particular person will do a good job, especially if you don’t know much about plumbing.
+After all, it can be hard to know whether a particular person will do a good job, especially if you don’t know much about plumbing.
 While there’s no way to guarantee that you will get a good plumber, there are some things you can ask to hire the best possible person for the job.

 1) Are you licensed and insured?